Boating Under the Influence of Intoxicants (BUII)

 Oregon law prohibits anyone from boating under the influence of intoxicants (BUII)—that is, operating any boat while intoxicated due to alcohol or any combination of alcohol, controlled substance, or drugs.
 Alcohol and drugs cause impaired balance, blurred vision, poor coordination, impaired judgment, and slower reaction times.
 Alcohol is a major contributor to boating accidents and fatalities.

 - No person under the influence of alcohol or drugs shall operate, propel, or be in actual physical control of any boat.

-- If a person’s Blood Alcohol Content (BAC) is 0.08% or greater, he/she is considered to be under the influence.
+- A boater with a blood alcohol content (BAC) of .08% or more is considered to be under the influence.

 - A boater who shows signs of impairment but doesn’t meet the .08% BAC may be required to provide a blood sample to test for other impairing substances.